Skip to content

 You do not have an order

-Ask DCS for services.
+Start with the official DCS parents page.
 DCS can help with parent location, parentage, and a support order.
 If parentage is not legally established, that may come first.

 You have an order

-Ask DCS about enforcement.
+Ask DCS about enforcement or payment services.
 You will need your court order, case number if you have one, and updated information about the other parent.

 The amount is wrong now